-*Cue the Confetti Cannons* It has been one year since Arccos launched Strokes Gained Analytics to help amateur golfers leverage tour level insights to improve their game and shoot lower scores.
+*Cue the Confetti Cannons* It has been two years since Arccos launched Strokes Gained Analytics to help amateur golfers leverage tour level insights to improve their game and shoot lower scores.

 While the pursuit of perfected golf analytics will never be complete, Strokes Gained Analytics (SGA) is the industry's most advanced way of understanding the true performance of a golfer.
 Arccos made it possible for amateur golfers to measure every detail of their game—arguably, even better than many pros.